lytics/inflight/Readme.md

-# Inflight - primitives for coordinating interdependent operations in distrubuted systems
+# Inflight - primitives for coordinating interdependent operations in distributed systems

 The package inflight provides primitives(data strutures) for managing inflight operations that are being processed in a distrubuted system.